pimverschuuren/Deduplication/README.md

 All of the above algorithms take an attribute value of both transactions as argument (eg. Invoice Number #1 and Invoice Number #2) and calculates their similarity in a variety of ways.
 The return is a float value between 0 and 1 with 1 meaning that the arguments are exactly the same and 0 meaning they are completely distinct.
 Only the binary function returns either a 1 or a 0 meaning resp. exactly the same or different.

+An overview of the data creation is given in a flow chart in the Figures directory.

 # Training and testing the model

 The script loads the data, builds the model in question and trains/tests the model according to a 5-fold cross validation scheme.
 The output is a plot of the ROC-curve for every fold, the average ROC-curve over all folds and average performance metrics over all folds.

+Two example plots are given in the Figures directory.